Actively Recruiting

 - Studies containing images with unreported CT patterns

-- Examinations not in DICOM format
+- Examinations not conforming to DICOM format

 - Examinations missing lung region imaging